 Postmodern constructivism

 Feyerabend's view fits in the context of postmodernism.
 According to postmodern thinkers, there are no objective facts, only constructions and interpretations.
-Scientists are therefore not discoverers of reality but sculptors of reality.
-Science is no better or more accurate than magic or voodoo, just a different perspective, a different construction and there is no reason to admit the former, while rejecting the latter.
+Scientists are therefore not discoverers, but rather sculptors of reality.
+Science is no better or more accurate than magic or voodoo, but just a different perspective, a different construction, and as such there is no reason to admit the former, while rejecting the latter.

 Feyerabend strives for what he calls the separation of state and science.
-Analogically to the separation of state and religion, where no religion is imposed on the citizens of a certain state, no scientific worldview should be imposed on its citizens.
+Similar to the separation of church and state, i.e. a state in which no singular religion is imposed upon its citizens, no scientific worldview should be imposed on its citizens.
 We should be free, Feyerabend claims, to choose to give our children an education in voodoo, rain dancing, astrology, and/or science.
 As can be expected, these provocative statements were met with much criticism.
-When fellow philosophers of science (such as Agassi 1976) rightly pointed out the absurdity of placing voodoo on a par with science, Feyerabend replied that he did not mean this literally.
-It was a matter of rhetorics.
-A nice illustration of an immunisation strategy we discussed in chapter 4: setting up 'moving targets'!
+When fellow philosophers of science (such as Agassi, 1976) pointed to the absurdity of placing voodoo on a par with science, Feyerabend replied that he did not mean this in a literal sense.
+Rather, it was a matter of rhetoric, a nice illustration of an immunization strategy we discussed in chapter 4: setting up 'moving targets'!

 Sokal’s hoax

-So, this postmodern constructivism did not convince everyone (to say the least).
-Alan Sokal, a physicist and philosopher of science, counterattacked in a remarkable way.
-Not only against Feyerabend but against all postmodern thinkers who believe that there are no objective facts, only perspectives and social constructions.
-According to Sokal (1996b), a physics professor, that opens the door to a whole lot of nonsense.
-He believes that objective facts about the world can indeed be known and that we can and should make a distinction between meaningful, empirically supported theories and nonsensical theories about the world (i.e. that we should demarcate between science and pseudo-science).
+As such, this postmodern constructivism did not convince everyone (to say the least).
+Alan Sokal, a physicist and philosopher of science, responded in a remarkable way,not only to Feyerabend, but against all postmodern thinkers who believe that there are no objective facts, only perspectives and social constructions.
+According to Sokal (1996b), \ this opens the door to a whole lot of nonsense.
+He believed that objective facts about the world can indeed be known and that we can and should make a distinction between meaningful, empirically supported theories and nonsensical theories about the world (i.e. that we should demarcate between science and pseudo-science).

 To drive his point home, he came up with a hoax.
-He submitted an article to a leading academic journal "Social text" in the field of cultural studies and got it published (through peer review) (Sokal 1996a).
-His article (entitled ‘Transgressing the boundaries: Towards a transformative hermeneutics or quantum gravity’) offered a strongly relativistic view of the world (as most other articles published in the postmodern journal).
+He submitted an article to a leading academic journal "Social Text" in the field of cultural studies and got it published (through peer review) (Sokal 1996a).
+His article (entitled ‘Transgressing the boundaries: Towards a transformative hermeneutics of quantum gravity’) offered a strongly relativistic view of the world (as most other articles published in the postmodern journal).
 Sokal's article, however, was purposefully made nonsensical.
 It consisted mostly of grammatically correct and very esoteric sentences with many neologisms that made absolutely no sense.
 The hoax hit the intellectual world like a bomb!
-In a letter addressed to the publisher, he explained that it was an experiment to see if he would get an article past peer review that fits in with the style and philosophy of the journal, although it contains nothing but nonsense (Sokal 1996b).
+In a letter addressed to the publisher, he explained that it was an experiment to see if he would get an article past peer review that fits in with the style and philosophy of the journal, although it contained nothing but nonsense (Sokal 1996b).

 The danger of ‘anything goes’

 What Sokal rightly denounced is that when we open the doors of what is academically acceptable too widely, we risk drowning in nonsense.
-Without a demarcation criterion, science inevitably loses its power.
-For two reasons.
-First, as we saw above, sciences can only progress if epistemic and methodological principles are shared by the scientific community - so that others can criticize and contribute to its progress.
-Feyerabend’s ‘anything goes’ deprives the sciences of their greatest strength: the universal standards that allow everyone to contribute and correct others, regardless of their personal convictions and cultural background.
+Without a demarcation criterion, science inevitably loses its power,for two reasons in particular.
+First, as we saw above, sciences can only progress if epistemic and methodological principles are shared by the scientific community, so that others can criticize and contribute to its progress.
+Feyerabend’s ‘anything goes’ deprives the sciences of their greatest strength: the universal standards that allow everyone to contribute and correct each other, regardless of their personal convictions and cultural backgrounds.
 Secondly, we must not forget that scientists build on the work of others.
-If everything is admitted, including completely unreliable scientific research, then the fundaments of the scientific edifice collapse.
+If everything is admitted, including completely unreliable scientific research, then the foundations of the scientific edifice collapse.

 Striking a balance